Star Trek: The Next Generation: Season 1 (1987–1988)

 While the events of most episodes of season one were self-contained, many developments important to the show occurred during the season.
-The recurring nemesis Q was introduced in the pilot, the alien Ferengi had their sentinel showing in "The Last Outpost", the holodeck was introduced and the romantic backstory between William Riker and Deanna Troi was investigated.
+The recurring nemesis Q was introduced in the pilot, the alien Ferengi had their seminal appearance in "The Last Outpost", the holodeck was introduced and the romantic backstory between William Riker and Deanna Troi was investigated.
 "The Naked Now", one of the few episodes that depicted Roddenberry's fascination (as seen in the show's bible) with sex in the future, became a cast favorite.

 Later episodes in the season set the stage for serial plots.
-The episode "Datalore" introduced Data's evil twin brother Lore, who made several more appearances.
+The episode "Datalore" introduced Data's evil twin brother Lore, who made several more appearances throughout the series.
 "Coming of Age" deals with Wesley Crusher's efforts to get into Starfleet Academy while also hinting at the threat to Starfleet later faced in "Conspiracy".
 "Heart of Glory" explored Worf's character, Klingon culture and the uneasy truce between the Federation and the Klingon Empire, three themes that played major roles in later episodes.
 Tasha Yar left the show in "Skin of Evil", becoming the first regular Star Trek character to die permanently (although the character was seen again in two later episodes) in either series or film.
 The season finale, "The Neutral Zone", established the presence of two of TNG's most enduring villains: the Romulans, making their first appearance since the Original Series, and through foreshadowing, the Borg.

 The premiere became the first television episode to be nominated for a Hugo Award since 1972.
 Six of the season's episodes were each nominated for an Emmy Award.
 "11001001" won for Outstanding Sound Editing for a Series, "The Big Goodbye" won for Outstanding Costume Design for a Series, and "Conspiracy" won for Outstanding Achievement in Makeup for a Series.
 "The Big Goodbye" also won a Peabody Award, the first syndicated program and only Star Trek episode to do so.

 The top two episodes for Nielsen ratings were "Encounter at Farpoint" with 15.7, and "Justice" with 12.7.
 The season ran from 1987 to 1988.